wongswk/magi/README.md

 ### Reference

-For a full discussion of our method and examples, please see our paper "Inference of dynamic systems from noisy and sparse data via manifold-constrained Gaussian processes", PNAS 118 (15), e2020397118 (https://doi.org/10.1073/pnas.2020397118).
+For a full discussion of the method, please see our paper "Inference of dynamic systems from noisy and sparse data via manifold-constrained Gaussian processes", PNAS 118 (15), e2020397118 (https://doi.org/10.1073/pnas.2020397118).

+For a full discussion of the software package and examples, please see our accompanying manuscript "MAGI: A Package for Inference of Dynamic Systems from Noisy and Sparse Data via Manifold-constrained Gaussian Processes", https://arxiv.org/abs/2203.06066